psr-codes/crypto-bubble/README.md

 ## Tech Stack
-We have built Vital Roots using a diverse tech stack, including:
+We have built CryptoCurrency Tracker using a diverse tech stack, including:
-- HTML
+-
-- CSS
+-
-- JavaScript
+-
 - Tailwind CSS
 - React
 - Next.js